alberti42/macOS-hotkeys-manager/README.md

 ## 🎯 What is this tool for?

-To easily transfer your custom keyboard shortcuts across macOS systems or back them up for safety.
+To easily transfer your custom keyboard shortcuts across macOS machines or back them up for safety.

 ## ✨ Features